 Malachite, turquoise, limestone, rhodochrosite, agate and opal are sedimentary rocks that result

 from deposition of material.
-For example, opals form from silica gel filling cavities in
+For example, opals form from silica gel that settles from water

 Gemstones sold in bead form are generally lower grade than gemstones used in fine

 jewelry so it's common to find inclusions, areas of opaqueness, and less brilliant color than in

 loose faceted gemstones.
 Also, the facets of gemstone beads are not as precise and

 polished as fine jewelry stones.
 Despite these limitations, excellent quality gemstone beads